In SQL Server Reporting Services, Data Source is a connection setting which is used to connect with underlying Databases or Data Warehouses.

 From the above screenshot, you can observe that we are using selecting the [AdventureWorksDW2014] database from the list.

-NOTE: Here we are working with local database so we are using windows credentials but in real-time, you have to select the SQL Server authentication and provide the credentials given by the database admin people or your team leader.
+NOTE: Here we are working with the local database so we are using windows credentials but in real-time, you have to select the SQL Server authentication and provide the credentials given by the database admin people or your team leader.

 Click on the Test Connection button provided below to check whether the connection is successful or not.